-Abuse of doping and medication is a serious welfare issue and will not be tolerated.
+Any action or intent of doping and illicit use of medication constitute a serious welfare issue and will not be tolerated.
 After any veterinary treatment, sufficient time must be allowed for full recovery before Competition.

 Any surgical procedures that threaten a competing Horse's welfare or the safety of other Horses and/or Athletes must not be allowed.